Get Help

 - Talk to a counsellor first (see Emotional Support above)

-- Contact VictimLink BC — they can help you think through the decision
+- Contact VictimLink BC — they can help us think through the decision

 - Work with victim services — they’ve helped many people navigate this